Nurse Notes

 In addition to hand washing and flu vaccine, avoid touching the “Tzone,” which includes the eyes, nose, and mouth.
 Cover your coughs and sneezes with your elbow.
 Stay home when ill to prevent the spread of illness, do not return to work/school until fever-free for 24 hours without fever reducing medication, such as Tylenol or Advil.

-Nurse Tammy
+Nurse Shannon

 Immunization Requirements